 GRPs are developed as superior practices based on CDER’s collective experience to provide consistency to the overall review process of new products.
 GRPs are developed to improve the quality of reviews and review management.
 GRPs improve efficiency, clarity, and transparency of the review process and review management.
 GRPs are expected to be adopted by review staff as standard processes through supervisor mentoring, implementation teams, and formal training when necessary.

-GRP collaborates policies from various offices within the CDER which include: Review Management, Biometrics, Clinical, Clinical Pharmacology, Non-Prescription Products, Safety, Chemistry, Manufacturing, and Controls, Pharmacology/Toxicology.
-GRPs fundamental values are quality, efficiency, clarity, transparency and consistency.
+GRP collaborates policies from various offices within the CDER which include: Review Management, Biometrics, Clinical, Clinical Pharmacology, Non-Prescription Products, Safety, Chemistry, Manufacturing, and Controls, Pharmacology, Toxicology.
+GRPs fundamental values are quality, efficiency, clarity, transparency, and consistency.

 GAP – Good Agricultural Practice

 GAP is essentially the quality and control of agricultural products.
 It is based on the principals of risk prevention, risk analysis, sustainable agriculture and the means for continuous improvement of farming systems.
 GAP is essential in protecting consumer’s health and well-being.
-In order to guarantee the safety for the consumer, the entire food chain must be regulated and therefore validated.
+In order to guarantee safety for the consumer, the entire food chain must be regulated and therefore validated.
 GAP is essential for international trade in food to developed countries were GAP is used.
 Consumers are increasingly concerned about food safety, how it was grown, produced, and how it is handled within the supply chain.
 GAP is able to provide consumers with the sense of quality that they require.

 GAP is not limited to food; it includes herbal medicines as well.
-The quality of herbal medicines play a major role in its function and lack of quality may result in adverse effects on patients.
+The quality of herbal medicines plays a major role in its function and lack of quality may result in adverse effects on patients.

 The safety and quality of raw herbals and finished products made from herbals depend on the genetics of the growing conditions (environment, nutrients, pesticides, cultivation, harvest, post-harvest processing, and storage.)
-Proper sanitation, pest and microbiological controls should be implemented during growing and through the supply chain in order to maintain the safety and quality of all herbal products.
+Proper sanitation, pest, and microbiological controls should be implemented during growing and through the supply chain in order to maintain the safety and quality of all herbal products.

 GAP includes the following fields: